Cadeillac/milouna-bear/README.md

 This app is for educational purposes only.
 Users are responsible for ensuring they have the legal right to download any games.

-All credit goes to the original author of Milou.
+All credit goes to [santiifm](https://github.com/santiifm/milou/commits?author=santiifm).
 I have only added additional sources.